moka-guys/mokabed/Bedmaker/Pan5346/Pan5346_Logfile.md

 GREM1 5UTR 15:33022890-33022891 was accidentally padded.
 Padding for the 5UTR removed from Pan5346_data.bed and Pan5346_sambamba.bed to be consistent with the other UTRs in the bedfiles.

+# Testing
+Pan5346_data.bed was tested in DNAnexus using Moka Picard v1.2.
+The app completed successfully without any errors.

+Pan5346_sambamba.bed was tested using sambamba_coverage_v2.0.3 The app completed successfully without any errors.